Mellon College of Science

 Suspension

+A student who does not meet minimum standards at the end of one semester of Warning will be suspended.
 The minimum period of suspension is one academic year (two semesters).
-At the end of that period a student may return to school on probation by:
+At the end of that period a student may return to school on final academic Warning by:

-- Completing a Return from Leave form from Enrollment Services.
+Completing a Return from Leave form from Enrollment Services.

-Employment within the university in non-student jobs is possible for students on academic suspension, subject to the hiring criteria of the hiring department.
+Notably, employment within the university in non-student jobs is possible for students on academic suspension, subject to the hiring criteria of the hiring department.
 However, a student on academic suspension wishing to accept a job on campus must speak with the Associate Dean of the student’s college to ensure that the employment will not constitute a violation of the terms of suspension.
 The Associate Dean will generally allow such employment, in consultation with the Dean of Student Affairs.
 One employment benefit not available to students on academic suspension who accept a full-time job with the University is the option to take courses through tuition remission.
 The option to take courses becomes available only after the academic suspension is over.

 Drop